 Yes!
 The Permanent Fund Dividend was established in 1976 as a way to share the state’s oil profits with local Alaskans.

-Vermont is renowned for its untouched natural beauty and harsh winters.
+Vermont is one of the states that will pay you to move there.
+It is renowned for its untouched natural beauty and harsh winters.
 Whilst it’s home to the likes of the infamous Ben & Jerry’s ice cream, you might be surprised to learn that it’s got the second smallest population (with a population of roughly 625,000).
-It’s why the Remote Worker Grant scheme offers $10,000 (over two years) if you’re willing to relocate there.
+It’s why the Remote Worker Grant scheme offers US$10,000 (over two years) if you’re willing to relocate there.

-Topeka (the capital city of Kansas) is seeking to attract more talented young professionals to the area with a grant of up to $15,000!
+Topeka (the capital city of Kansas) is seeking to attract more talented young professionals to the area with a grant of up to US$15,000!
 This handsome lump-sup is available for on-site employees whose employers are willing to participate in the “Choose Topeka” relocation incentive.
-Alternatively, remote workers could receive over $5,000 USD.
+Alternatively, remote workers could receive over US$5,000 USD.

 Applying for the incentive is straightforward – it’s all done via an online form, and some of the key requirements include: